Browns hire former Buffalo Bills quarterbacks coach David Lee to fill same role

 If Buffalo Bills quarterback Tyrod Taylor were to hit the open market this offseason, the Browns would have some inside information when deciding whether to pursue him.

-The Browns hired former Bills quarterbacks coach David Lee to fill the same role on Hue Jackson's staff, a person familiar with the move confirmed Wednesday.
+The Browns hired former Bills quarterbacks coach David Lee to fill the same role on Hue Jackson's staff, the team announced Wednesday.

+"David Lee has been an outstanding teacher at the quarterback position on both the NFL and collegiate level," Jackson said in a news release.
+"He’s had success at every stop during his coaching career and has worked with quarterbacks with a wide range of skill sets.
+We look forward to him helping us improve our quarterback room."

 Lee has been a coach for 42 years, including 12 in the NFL.

 Lee, 63, spent the past two seasons coaching Taylor, who is 14-14 as a starter.
-Taylor is due nearly $31 million in guarantees on March 12 and could draw interest from the Browns as a free agent if the Bills release him.
+Taylor will be due nearly $31 million in guarantees on March 12 unless the Bills release him beforehand.
+He could draw interest from the Browns if he becomes a free agent.

+But Lee joining the Browns doesn't guarantee they'll target Taylor.
+Other options to address their need for a franchise quarterback could include trading for New England Patriots backup Jimmy Garoppolo or drafting one of the top-rated college prospects such as Clemson's Deshaun Watson, North Carolina's Mitch Trubisky or Notre Dame's DeShone Kizer.

 Lee's resume includes a stint as head coach at the University of Texas at El Paso (1989-93).
 He also worked as an offensive coordinator at New Mexico (1983), Rice (1994-2000), Arkansas (2007) and Mississippi (2011).